 - D1G1LANCS18UN if you’re under 18

 Further information can be found on the iDEA website.

 Externally Funded Digital Skills Projects

 We have a number of upskilling projects that are focused on improving participants’ skills to access digital roles and careers.
 You can read a little about them below and follow the links for for more detail.
 Updates on these projects will be available later in the year.

 The Lancashire Digital Skills partnership is just one of four regions in the UK to have secured over £250,000 of investment from the Government’s £1 million Digital Skills Innovation Fund (DSIF).
 The funding, from the department of Digital, Culture, Media and Sport (DCMS), is specifically aimed at helping people underrepresented within the Lancashire digital workforce gain more sector specific skills and boost their employability.

-There are three networking meetings open to all partners.
-Dates for the next meetings will be shared soon.
+There are three meetings open to all partners to join the action.

 1. Future Workforce Networking Group

 2. Skilled and Productive Workforce Networking Group